gomicoder17/Pizza-Stock-XLSX/README.md

 ## EXCEL REPORT

 - Here we make a report in excel using python's library xlswriter.
-- The report consists of 2 sheets:
+- The report consists of 3 sheets:
-    - Genreal Report, with plots of sales throught the year
+    - Executive Report, with plots of most and least sold pizzas.
+    - Pizza Sales, with the sales of each month.
     - Prediction Report, with plots of predictions
 ---
 - Report is created in [report.ipynb](report.ipynb)